Kong/docs.konghq.com/app/_src/gateway/production/monitoring/health-check.md

 ## Using the Node Readiness Endpoint

-Once you've configured the Status Endpoint, you can send requests to it to check the readiness of your Kong instance.
+Once you've configured the Node Readiness Endpoint, you can send requests to it to check the readiness of your Kong instance.

 1. Send a GET request to the `/status/ready` endpoint.
 Replace `<status-api-host>` with the appropriate host for your Status API server, including the port number: